 Patent monetization is the generation of revenue and proceeds from patents and patented technologies ("Patent Monetization").
 Patent assertion is a specialized type of Patent Monetization where a patent owner, or a representative of the patent owner, seeks to prohibit or collect royalties from the unauthorized manufacture, sale, and use of the owner's patented invention ("Patent Assertion").
 CTI's new business model is Patent Monetization and Patent Assertion.
-We currently own or control 6 patent portfolios: Key Based Encryption ("KB Encryption"); ePaper® Electrophoretic Display ("ePaper"); Nano Field Emission Display ("FED"); Micro Electro Mechanical Systems Display ("MEMS"): Loyalty Conversion Systems; and Window Frame Construction.
+We currently own or control 6 patent portfolios which we have identified for patent monetization: ePaper® Electrophoretic Display ("EPD"); Nano Field Emission Display ("nFED"); Key Based Web Conferencing Encryption ("KB Encryption"); J-Channel Window Frame Construction ("J-Channel"); Loyalty Conversion Systems ("LCS"); and Micro Electro Mechanical Systems Display ("MEMS").

-Key Based Encryption
+Key Based Web Conferencing Encryption